-Environmental water Responsible agency Description Conditions Bulk Entitlement Bulk Entitlement (Broken System - Goulburn-Murray Water) Conversion Order 2004 Minimum flow GMW Minimum flow of 30 ML/d or natural (whichever is lower) from June to November in the Broken River at Back Creek Junction.
+Environmental water Responsible agency Description Conditions Bulk Entitlement (Broken System - Goulburn-Murray Water) Conversion Order 2004 Minimum flow GMW Minimum flow of 30 ML/d or natural (whichever is lower) from June to November in the Broken River at Back Creek Junction.
 Minimum flow GMW Minimum flow of 22 ML/d or natural (whichever is lower) from December to May in the Broken River at Broken Weir.
 Minimum flow GMW Minimum flow of 25 ML/d or natural (whichever is lower) from December to May in the Broken River at Gowangardie Weir.
 Environmental w ater entitlemer its Commonwealth Environmental Water Holdings CEWH 534 ML Broken high reliability water share and 4 ML Broken low reliability water share.
 Water use is subject to agreement with the CEWH.
 Victorian Environmental Water Holdings VEWH 90 ML Broken high reliability water share and 18.9 ML Broken low reliability water share.

 Allocation can be traded from the Broken System to the lower Goulburn River and downstream between July 1 and 31 March and if the Broken Inter-Valley Trade account does not exceed 1500 ML.
 The delivery of trade commitments is expected to occur primarily between December and March and can be delivered in a manner to help meet environmental flow objectives.
-In 2021-2022 (up to March) a total of 4,324 ML was traded out of the system.
 Trade also creates an opportunity to trade allocation into the Broken system.
 Environmental water holders can use this trade opportunity to provide additional water for environmental flows in the Broken system by transferring allocation in from another connected trading zone.
-In 2021-2022 1,700 ML of water was traded into the Broken system by environmental water holders to provide additional water resources for priority watering actions.
+In 2022-2023 approximately 2,600 ML of water was traded into the Broken system by environmental water holders to provide additional water resources for priority watering actions.

-As part of an agreed Watering Schedule between the VEWH and the CEWH the environmental water entitlement can be used in the upper Broken Creek, Moodie Swamp (see Broken Wetlands Seasonal Watering Proposal 2022-23) and Broken River.
+As part of an agreed Watering Schedule between the VEWH and the CEWH the environmental water entitlement can be used in the upper Broken Creek, Moodie Swamp (see Broken Wetlands Seasonal Watering Proposal 2023-24) and Broken River.
 This also allows the VEWH and or CEWO to transfer in volumes when required to meet environmental demand in these waterways.